b8luong/Discord-Bot/README.md

-# calendarBot
+# Discord Bot
-A reminder bot for discord
+A personal discord bot with commands that I personally would use